 High Availability Setup

-This guide explains how to configure ACP Server for high availability (HA) deployments using centralized storage to share sessions and state across multiple server instances.
+This guide explains how to configure ACP Server for high availability (HA) deployments using centralized storage to share server state across multiple server replicas.Overview

 - Scale horizontally for increased throughput